Unification Church: Defamation lawsuit against the Daily Mail

 In 1978, the Daily Mail, a British tabloid newspaper, published an article with the headline: "The Church That Breaks Up Families."
 The article accused the Unification Church of brainwashing and separating families.
 The British Unification Church's director Dennis Orme filed a libel suit against the Daily Mail and Associated Newspapers, its parent company, resulting in one of the longest civil actions in British legal history – lasting six months.
-Orme and the Unification Church lost the libel case, the appeal case, and were refused permission to take their case to the House of Lords.
+Orme and the Unification Church lost the libel case and the appeal, and were refused permission to take their case to the House of Lords.

 The original case heard 117 witnesses, including American anti-cult psychiatrist Margaret Thaler Singer.
-In the original case, the Unification Church was ordered to pay Associated Newspapers GB£750,000 in costs which was maintained after appeal.
+In the original case, the Unification Church was ordered to pay Associated Newspapers £750,000 in costs which was maintained after appeal.
 The jury of the original case not only awarded Associated Newspapers costs, but it and the judge requested that the Attorney General re-examine the Unification Church's charitable status, which after a lengthy investigation from 1986 to 1988 was not removed.

-According to George Chryssides, about half of the Unification Church's 500 full-time members in Britain moved to the United States.
+According to George Chryssides, about half of the Unification Church's 500 full-time members in the UK moved to the United States.
 The Unification Church sold seven of its twelve principal church centers after the ruling.
-Other anti-cultists in countries like Germany sought to incorporate the London High Court's decision into law.
+Other anti-cultists in countries such as Germany sought to incorporate the London High Court's decision into law.
 The Unification Church has won other libel and defamation cases in the United Kingdom, including a similar case against The Daily Telegraph.

 United States v.
 Sun Myung Moon

-In 1982, Moon was imprisoned in the United States after being found guilty by a jury of willfully filing false federal income tax returns and conspiracy.
-The Unification Church of the United States members launched a public-relations campaign.
+In 1982, Moon was imprisoned in the United States after a jury found him guilty of willfully filing false federal income tax returns and conspiracy.
+The Unification Church of the United States members launched a public-relations campaign in response.
 Booklets, letters, and videotapes were mailed to approximately 300,000 Christian leaders in the United States.
 Many of them signed petitions protesting the government's case.
 The American Baptist Churches in the U.S.A., the National Council of Churches, the National Black Catholic Clergy Caucus, and the Southern Christian Leadership Conference filed briefs in support of Moon.
 Moon served 13 months of the sentence at the Federal Correctional Institution, Danbury in Danbury, Connecticut.
 The case was protested as a case of selective prosecution and a threat to religious freedom by, among others, Jerry Falwell, head of Moral Majority, Joseph Lowery, head of the Southern Christian Leadership Conference, Harvey Cox, a professor of Divinity at Harvard, and Eugene McCarthy, United States Senator and former Democratic Party presidential candidate.